 About: 50 watts per channel, Works with both Mac & PC, 95dB sensitivity, USB & Bluetooth connection.

 - Sound quality that would make any audiophile happy

 - Sublime sound quality & connectivity

 - Beautiful, sleek design

-What were our one and only gripe with the Audioengine A5+ regular?
+What was our only gripe with the Audioengine A5+ regular?
 That’s right, no Bluetooth.
 Well, lucky for us and everyone else who love sublime audio quality and wireless technology they went and made a Bluetooth version.
 Now the 1 problem with the wireless version is that it is quite a bit more expensive than the regular versions with no significant differences apart from being wireless.

-Audioengine has really accomplished something special with the A5+ speakers and the fact that they managed to create the same feel and performance with their Bluetooth system is astounding.
-Just as the A5+ regular is the best 2.1 speakers for computer use there is, so are the A5+ wireless the best Bluetooth speakers of its price class.
-If you don’t mind a bit of wiring we still recommend the regular speakers but if you cannot live without wireless technology then these are worth every dime.
+Audioengine has accomplished something special with the A5+ speakers and the fact that they managed to create the same feel and performance with their Bluetooth system is astounding.
+Just as the A5+ regular is the best 2.1 speakers for computer use, there is, so are the A5+ wireless the best Bluetooth speakers of its price class.
+If you don’t mind a bit of wiring, we still recommend the regular speakers, but if you cannot live without wireless technology, then these are worth every dime.

 How We Tested – What to Consider Before Buying

 In a nutshell, we simply listened.
 If you are thinking “it’s all about that bass no pair treble” then it’s certainly not the case.
 We had multiple movie watching sessions, gaming sessions, and various music sessions to determine how each speaker performed across frequencies.